 My first attempt at making them was actually a total flop.
 I turned a vegan donut recipe into gluten-free and unfortunately ended up too dry for a batter then added milk, and then the dough just wouldn’t cook right.
 What a mess!
 So, I made a few tweaks, and I’m proud to say that this version is awesome!

-The key to this recipe is having the right balance of baking soda, baking powder, and apple cider vinegar.
+The key to Gluten-Free Pumpkin Spice Donuts is having the right balance of baking soda, baking powder, and apple cider vinegar.
 When you mix in the apple cider vinegar, you’ll see that there is a little chemistry reaction happening.
 This is what makes your donuts lite and fluffy.
 Depending on your gluten-free flour mix, your batter might be a little drier.
 Feel free to add more almond milk until you have more or less of the same consistency.
 For this recipe you will also need a Pumpkin Spice Blend of spices.

 Upon researching online, I saw that people were using Ziplock bags as a piping tool and piping their batter into the molds.
 This was a lifesaver and worked so well.
 Simply put your Ziplock bag inside a glass and wrap the edges of the bag around the rim.
 Then spoon in your batter and close the bag.
 Cut off one of your corners and pipe away!
 If you feel your donuts are looking a little lumpy in the mold, gently shake and tap the mold until it flattens out.

 Pop it in the oven for 18 minutes, then let cool.
 The cooling process is crucial if you want to put icing or else it will just melt and won’t look very nice.
 If you put them in the fridge before serving them, the icing will keep much better.

 - Ãƒâ€šÃ‚Â½ tsp baking soda

 - 1 tsp Apple cider vinegar

 - pinch of salt

 see link above